natecrow/my-destinations/README.md

-# Playlist
+# My Destinations

-Front end React web app for managing music playlists.
+Front end React web app for managing destinations.

-This is a demo app to help me learn React.

 ## How to run

+`npm install` (if you haven't already)

 `npm run start`